 Since April 2018, it has been playing a role as permanent organization of “Fire Science Research Center”, as a center for fire science and fire safety engineering that represents East Asia.

 Fire Research and Test Laboratory

-In March 2006, a large scale refractory furnace was added.
-Other large scale experimental facilities to be included in the laboratory are composite furnace, fire-resistance assessment machines for outer wall materials, and combustion performance testing facilities, which are needed internationally, to contribute to the advancement of innovative researches.
+In March 2006, a large-scale fire furnace was added.
+Other large-scale experimental facilities to be included in the laboratory are composite furnace, fire resistance assessment machines for exterior wall materials, and combustion performance testing facilities, which are needed internationally, to contribute to the advancement of innovative researches.

 Graduate School of Global Fire Science and Technology

-The Master’s Course in Fire Science & Technology at the Tokyo University of Science’s Graduate School of Global Fire Science & Technology was established in April 2010 is the first postgraduate fire science course in Asia, and is aimed at those employed in the area of fire science and safety (such as the construction, firefighting, and nonlife insuranceindustries) as well as students from Japan and overseas who want to become fire prevention technicians and fire officers.
+The Master’s Course in Fire Science & Technology at the Tokyo University of Science’s Graduate School of Global Fire Science & Technology was established in April 2010 is the first postgraduate fire science course in Asia, and is aimed at those employed in the area of fire science and safety (such as the construction, firefighting, and non-life insurance industries) as well as students from Japan and overseas who want to become fire safety technicians and fire officers.